stackus/errors/README.md

 # errors

-Builds on Go 1.13 errors adding HTTP and GRPC code to your errors.
+Builds on Go 1.13 errors by adding HTTP statuses and GRPC codes to them.

 ## Installation